zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 mxe.security.old.cryptox.key=
 ```

+After updating encryption keys from the MAS admin portal, you can re-activate MAS Manage.
+Before re-activation, delete the secret named `<mas workspace e.g. masdev>-manage-encryptionsecret-operator` in the MAS Manage namespace.
+This ensures that the changes are reloaded during activation.

 ### MAS admin log in failure

 If some industry solutions and add-ons are enabled in Maximo, they must be activated or enabled when MAS Manage is activated, or afterwards.
 Otherwise, MAS admin login fails with the following message.